Longtime Petaluma musician Peter Welker dies at 79

 Between 1997 and 2006, he arranged, produced and recorded three more CDs, “Para Peachy” (1997), “Paradise is Awfully Nice” (2002) and “Duke, Billy and Tadd” (2006), that were distributed and received airplay worldwide.

-Before moving to Arizona, Welker’s jazz sextet played for 26 years at various outdoor venues along the river in downtown Petaluma on Friday nights during the summer, drawing a devoted following.
+Before moving to Arizona, Welker’s jazz sextet played for 26 years at outdoor venues along the Petaluma River on Friday nights during the summer, drawing a devoted following.

+Welker was the co-founder of the Petaluma Music Festival, which has grown to become an annual event, raising money to support music instruction in local high schools.

 Welker is survived by his wife, Carole Smith Welker, of Sun City, Arizona, daughter Jennifer Lee of Iowa City, Iowa, and several other relatives.
 His 5-year-old son, Jacob, died of leukemia in 1993.